Trying to find the answer to this seemingly simple question can be a bit of a challenge.

-Your chances of catching sturgeon increase by using fresh bait – the fresher, the better.
+Your chances of catching a sturgeon increase by using fresh bait – the fresher, the better.

 Bait options include freshwater clams, salmon eggs, squid, or other small freshwater fish that would be found in the same habitat you are fishing in.

-If attempting to catch sturgeon in freshwater, then you will want to look for deep pools of water and get your bait down to the floor of the lake or river.
+If you attempt to catch sturgeon in freshwater, then you will want to look for deep pools of water and get your bait down to the floor of the lake or river.